Ali-15214/Social-Media-Platform/README.md

 Additionally, Aspect-Oriented Programming (AOP) has been implemented for logging and execution time tracking, allowing better monitoring of method calls and performance.

-Technologies Used
+Technologies Used :
-Spring Boot
+Spring Boot ,
-Spring Data JPA
+Spring Data JPA ,
-Maven
+Maven ,
-MySQL Database
+MySQL Database ,
-JWT for authentication
+JWT for authentication ,
-Swagger/OpenAPI for API documentation
+Swagger/OpenAPI for API documentation ,
-AOP for logging and execution time tracking
+AOP for logging and execution time tracking.